Toyota Belta: China

+Lifan made a copy of Vios with different front and rear fascia and marketed as the 530.
+It was also rebadged and sold in Ghana as Kantanka Amoanimaa.

 North America

-The Belta is sold alongside the XP90 Vitz in the United States and Canada.
-The Belta went on sale in April 2006 for the 2007 model year, being badged as the Yaris sedan, since these markets use the Yaris nameplate for the 3-door (last model year of availability there was 2008) and 5-door Vitz hatchbacks, also known as the Yaris 3-door and Yaris 5-door, respectively.
+The Belta went on sale in North America in March 2006 for the 2007 model year, being badged as the Yaris sedan, since these markets use the Yaris nameplate for the 3-door (last model year of availability there was 2008) and 5-door Vitz hatchbacks (marketed as Yaris "liftback"), respectively.